Who Can Adopt in the Northwest Territories: Eligibility Requirements

 Meeting the formal criteria makes you eligible to apply — it does not guarantee a match or placement.
 The decision-making standard at every stage of the NWT adoption process is the best interests of the child, including specific consideration of the child's cultural, linguistic, and spiritual upbringing.

 For departmental adoptions (where the child is a Crown ward), placement priorities under Bill C-92 apply.
-These prioritize placement with a parent, then Indigenous family members, then community members, then other Indigenous families, before considering non-Indigenous adoptive families.
-This does not disqualify non-Indigenous families from adopting — but it does mean that non-Indigenous families adopting Indigenous children (who represent approximately 85% of children in NWT care) need to demonstrate cultural competency as part of their suitability assessment.
+These consider placement with a parent first, then an adult family member, the same Indigenous group, community, or people, another Indigenous family, and finally other placement, including non-Indigenous adoptive families.
+This does not disqualify non-Indigenous families from adopting — but it does mean that non-Indigenous families adopting Indigenous children (who represent approximately 85% of children in the care of the Director) need to demonstrate cultural competency as part of their suitability assessment.

 Single Parent Adoption